thejhh/blockjs/README.md

 blockjs is (going to be) a graphical component IDE (Integrated Development Environment) for JavaScript and [Node.js](http://www.nodejs.org).
 Programming will be done by combining graphical components instead of writing traditional text files.
-Complete application source code will look more like a layout.
+Complete application source code will look like a layout.

 This project will be a web-based application written in JavaScript and with Node.js.
 License will be [GPL version 3](https://github.com/jheusala/blockjs/blob/master/COPYING).